microsoft/FASTER/README.md

 # Getting Started

 Visit our [research website](http://aka.ms/FASTER) for technical details and papers.

-:new: For FASTER usage and getting started information, head over to our [GitHub Pages](https://microsoft.github.io/FASTER) website.
+For FASTER usage and getting started information, head over to our [GitHub Pages](https://microsoft.github.io/FASTER) website.
 A detailed guide to getting started with FASTER KV C# is also available in the repository at [this link](https://github.com/Microsoft/FASTER/blob/master/cs/README.md).
 FASTER C# binaries are available via [NuGet](https://www.nuget.org/packages/Microsoft.FASTER/).

-:new: You can take a look at the project roadmap [here](https://microsoft.github.io/FASTER/roadmap).
+You can take a look at the project roadmap [here](https://microsoft.github.io/FASTER/roadmap).

 # Build and Test